|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 The University may reasonably restrict the time, place, and manner of an activity or event in order to ensure the safety of the community and/or the proper operations of the University.

 Brock University respects the tremendous power that expression can have, and acknowledges the way in which some expression may disproportionately impact and tend to exclude the participation of marginalized individuals and groups.
-While freedom of expression includes the right to express views with which others strongly disagree, actions or expression that silences or excludes perspectives may diminish the freedom of Freedom of Expression Policy Page 3 of 4 others in the discovery, creation, and sharing of knowledge.
+While freedom of expression includes the right to express views with which others strongly disagree, actions or expression that silences or excludes perspectives may diminish the freedom of others in the discovery, creation, and sharing of knowledge.
 The University expects those engaged in expression to abide by all applicable University policies, including the Respectful Work and Learning Environment Policy and the Student Code of Conduct.
 The University is committed to nurturing a supportive and inclusive environment as a necessary means of ensuring that all members of the Brock community can meaningfully participate in free expression.

 The Free Expression Policy also includes a prohibition against disruption: